PrefectHQ/prefect/docs/core/about_prefect/thinking-prefectly.md

     print("Hello, {}!".format(person))
 ```

-:::tip Type annotations
+!!! tip Type annotations
     Notice how we used Python 3 annotations to tell Prefect our input and output types.
 This is **completely optional**, but the system may be able to enhance your workflow if you provide typing information.
 :::

 ### Task classes